14th Feb, 2020

 To summarise it as succinctly as possible, bad data is bad for businesses.

-On the other hand, good quality data has not one but many benefits which organisations stand to garner, such as:
+On the other hand, importance of good quality data collection has not one but many benefits which organisations stand to garner, such as:

 Good quality data ensures targeted prospecting, aligned communications, boosted engagement and thus, an accelerated conversion of MQLs to SQLs.